TanStack/table/README.md

 By default the table tries to filter by checking if the row's value starts with the filter text.
 The default method for filtering the table can be set with the table's `defaultFilterMethod` option.

 If you want to override a particular column's filtering method, you can set the `filterMethod` option on a column.

+By default, `filterMethod` is passed a single row of data at a time, and you are responsible for returning `true` or `false`, indicating whether it should be shown.

+Alternatively, you can set `filterAll` to `true`, and `fitlerMethod` will be passed the entire array of rows to be filtered, and you will then be responsible for returning the new filtered array.
+This is extremely handy when you need to utilize a utility like fuzzy matching that requires the entire array of items.

 To completely override the filter that is shown, you can set the `Filter` column option.
 Using this option you can specify the JSX that is shown.
 The option is passed an `onChange` method which must be called with the the value that you wan't to pass to the `filterMethod` option whenever the filter has changed.